florisheyvaert/zombees/README.md

 ---

 ## What is this app?
 Zombees Guides is a small companion app for Call of Duty Zombies.
-Think of it as a quick-reference companion while you're solving an Easter Egg (EE) — step-by-step instructions, helpful images, and small hints so you and your team can focus on the run.
+Think of it as a quick-reference companion while you're solving an Easter Egg (EE) — step-by-step instructions, helpful images, and small hints so you can focus on the run.

 The app is designed to be lightweight and fast: use it mid-game, glance at the next step, mark progress, and get back to playing.